-- 12.3 It is common for a parent company or a designated member within a group to undertake certain activities (e.g. administrative, financial and personnel functions) for the various related parties in the group. - 12.4 To determine whether related party services have been provided, taxpayers can apply the "benefits test" to the facts and circumstances pertaining to their activities. - 12.5 The "benefits test" requires consideration of the following factors: - (a) Whether activities are performed for another party which receives, or reasonably expects to receive, benefits from such activities.
+- 14.3 It is common for a parent company or a designated member within a group to undertake certain activities (e.g. administrative, financial and personnel functions) for the various related parties in the group. - 14.4 To determine whether related party services have been provided, taxpayers can apply the "benefits test" to the facts and circumstances pertaining to their activities. - 14.5 The "benefits test" requires consideration of the following factors: - (a) Whether activities are performed for another party which receives, or reasonably expects to receive, benefits from such activities.
 If so, there is a service provided even if the expected benefits do not eventually materialise; - (b) Whether objectively there is any commercial or practical necessity for the activities to be performed for the service recipient and an independent party would be willing to pay the service provider for the performance of those activities.
-If not, the benefit is too remote and there is no service provided; - (c) Whether the benefits have economic or commercial value such that an independent party would expect to pay to receive the benefits or be paid for providing the benefits.
-If not, there is no service provided; and
+If not, the benefit is too remote or incidental and there is no service provided (see example in paragraph 15.46); - (c) Whether the benefits have economic or commercial value such that an independent party would expect to pay to receive the benefits